Turkey

 Turkish Lamb Tagine Dish

-Lamb tagine is a slow-cooked stew that brings together deep, aromatic flavours with tender, juicy meat.
+This is a delicious slow cooked lamb tagine dish that brings together deep, aromatic flavours with tender, juicy meat.
 Traditionally, this dish is prepared in a special conical clay pot called a “tagine,” which helps lock in moisture and intensify the flavours.
 Although it originates from North Africa, particularly Morocco, this version incorporates Turkish influences, creating a fusion of rich spices and comforting ingredients.

 Key Ingredients and Their Roles